The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Applications

 The matrix $A^i$ and the vector $b^i$ have rational entries for any $i$, and $\mathcal{I}^i$ contains the indexes of the integer-constrained variables.
-Reciprocally-bilinear \glspl{IPG} have applications in several domains, \eg, revenue management, healthcare, cybersecurity, and sustainability \citep{cronert_equilibrium_2021,Dragotto_critical_2023,carvalho_nash_2017}, and can also represent any 2-player normal-form game; we refer to \citet{IPGs_2023_Tutorial} for a tutorial.
+Reciprocally-bilinear \glspl{IPG} have applications in several domains, \eg, revenue management, healthcare, cybersecurity, and sustainability \citep{cronert_equilibrium_2021,Dragotto_critical_2023,carvalho_nash_2017}, and can also represent any 2-player normal-form game.
+We also note that for each player $\convi = \clconvi$ and the feasible sets are computationally convexifiable.
+Thus, the issues described in \cref{ex:closure} do not apply to \glspl{IPG}.